Fatima Jinnah Women University

-Fatima Jinnah Women University (فاطمہ جناح وؤمن یونیورسٹی) is a public university in the neighborhood of Mall Road of Rawalpindi, Punjab, Pakistan, as well as in Old Presidency and Kachari Chowk.
+Fatima Jinnah Women University (فاطمہ جناح وؤمن یونیورسٹی) is a public Sector university in the neighborhood of Mall Road of Rawalpindi, Punjab, Pakistan, near Kachari Chowk.

 History

 Fatima Jinnah Women University (FJWU) was founded on the initiative of then Chief Minister of Punjab Shehbaz Sharif.
-It was inaugurated on 6 August 1998, by Nawaz Sharif during his second term as the Prime Minister of Pakistan.
-Some women criticised the idea of segregated university for women specifically.
-Maleeha Lodhi while writing for The News International said "This kind of segregation fosters the forces of conservatism, not modernism."
 The university began classes on 28 December 1998 and Najma Najam became the first vice-chancellor.
 The first cohort of students graduated in September 2001.

 Recognition

 Regarded as the first women's university in Pakistan, it is ranked at number 61 as of 2024, down from 18 in the Higher Education Commission of Pakistan rankings of 2015.
 Dr. Najma Najam, a neuroscientist, was the founding Vice-Chancellor of this institution.

 Students come from all over the country from as far as Balochistan, Southern Punjab, Gilgit-Baltistan, Khyber Pakhtunkhwa and Sindh.

 Campuses

 The main building is Victorian, built as a residence by Sikh brothers Mohan and Sohan Singh.

-It became the Presidency of Pakistan around the mid-1960s.
-The rooms are steeped in history; personalities like Benazir Bhutto, Fazal Ilahi Chaudhry and President Habibullah Khan Marwat, President General Zia Ul-Haq have walked the corridors.
-Former Prime Minister Mian Muhammad Nawaz Sharif inaugurated it as a gift for the nation's daughters and their families on 6 August 1998.
+Fatima Jinnah Women University (FJWU) has two main campuses in Rawalpindi: The City Campus at Kacheri Chowk and Campus II on Chakri Road.